sarthak2443/svaraai-task-manager/README.md

-# SvaraAI – Task & Project Management System
+# SvaraAI: Task & Project Management System

-A full-stack Task & Project Management System built as part of the **SvaraAI Full Stack Developer Internship Assignment**.
+A full-stack Task & Project Management System built as part of the **SvaraAI Full Stack Developer Assignment**.
 The application focuses on clean architecture, modular code, and a modern, responsive UI.

 ---